-\Gross returns do not include the deduction of transaction costs, and are shown as supplemental information.
+Gross returns do not include the deduction of transaction costs, and are shown as supplemental information.

-\\The net 3.00% performance is shown because 3.00% is the highest possible industry standard platform fee.
+The net 3.00% performance is shown because 3.00% is the generally assumed highest model wrap fee.

-Risk statistics are calculated against the 60% MSCI ACWI & 40% BBgBarc US Corporate High Yield.
+The benchmark is the 60% MSCI ACWI & 40% BBgBarc US Corporate High Yield.
+The risk statistics are calculated against it.